giacomini/esc15/cpp/algorithms.md

 * sort the vector in ascending and descending order
 * move the even numbers at the beginning
 * move the three central numbers at the beginning
+* find the first element that satisfies a certain predicate
-* erase from the vector the elements that satisfy a predicate
+* erase from the vector the elements that satisfy that predicate

 The source code contains some hints about what algorithms can be used to implement the requested functionality.